Order of Visit: High Point # 48

 Like me, Chad was still missing the high points in Alaska and Montana, and the other two states that eluded him were Wyoming and Florida.
 (Seriously?!?
 Florida is THE easiest one.)

-Chad also shared that he’d come out to try Granite Peak with a fellow climber just a few weeks earlier, but his friend injured himself and they had to turn back at Froze-to-Death Plateau.
-He also tried the Southwest Couloir approach (on the opposite side of the mountain) on a prior year, but he’d begun too early in the season and the snow frustrated that attempt as well.
+Chad shared that he’d come out to try Granite Peak with a fellow climber just a few weeks earlier, but his friend injured himself and they had to turn back at Froze-to-Death Plateau.
+He also tried the Southwest Couloir approach (on the opposite side of the mountain) a prior year, but he’d begun too early in the season and the snow frustrated that attempt as well.
 So here’s hoping the third time on Granite Peak is the charm for him!

 I can empathize with the frustration of having to turn back on a state high point before the summit.
 The same thing just happened to me a few weeks ago on Nevada’s Boundary Peak when my son, Finn, started to feel the effects of AMS right before a thunderstorm and heavy rain moved in.
 We had to bail with barely a mile left to go!